aws-ia/cloudformation-gitlab-resource-providers/GitLab-Groups-UserMemberOfGroup/docs/README.md

 #### UserId

 ID (numeric) of the user to add to the group.
-Either this or UserName but not both should be supplied.
+Either this or Username but not both should be supplied.

 _Required_: No